devops98/tomcatjava/README.md

-# Java Application Deployment, Monitoring & Backup by Ansible
+# Java Application Deployment,  by Ansible
 This will Deploy Java App on Tomcat Server with Nginx as a Reverse Proxy Server.
-Prometheus and Grafana will be deployed for Monitoring.

 # Perequisites
-* Centos 7
+* ubuntu 14.04
-* Ansible 2.2.1.0
+* Ansible 2.4.0
-* Selinux Disabled

 # Bootstrap
 * Add ssh key of root user to given instance.